Hannemit/dog_breed_classifier/README.md

 dog breed classifier
 ==============================

 In this project we use a CNN to predict dog breeds.
-In total, we have 133 classes (the breeds) and a new images is classified as one of these.
+Our data is as follows:
+* 8351 different dog images
+* consisting of 133 different breeds

+We want to train a CNN to take an image as an input, and predict a probability for each of the 133 different classes (breeds).
+We can then also feed the model an image of a human, to find the dogs he/she/other_pronoun resembles most!

 Specifically, we:

-1. train a simple CNN (just a handful of convolutional layers and a few dense layers)
+1. train a simple CNN (just a handful of convolutional layers and a few dense layers) which we build from scratch using PyTorch
 2. define a human face detector to detect whether a human face is in an image (we use a pre-trained face detector)
 3. define a dog detector, detecting whether a dog is present in an image (using a pre-trained VGG16 model)